logo

 Generatorlink | top

-Second way is return generator.
-You can return any iterable object, but it must be always as first parameter, resp. that can't be tuple!
+The second way is to return a generator.
+You can return any iterable object, but it must always be the first parameter; specifically, it cannot be a tuple!
 See Returned parameters.
-Generator must always return bytes!
+A generator must always return bytes!

 @app.route('/list/of/bytes')